jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Limiting Relay Bandwidth

-To limit the relay bandwidth, you will need any of the following rule results:
+To limit the relay bandwidth, you will need any of the following rule actions:

 -   `socks5.onBindRequest.relayInboundBandwidthLimit`: Specifies the upper
 limit on bandwidth in bytes per second of receiving inbound data to be relayed